-The PHA will make utility reimbursements directly to the utility provider.
+The PHA will make utility reimbursements to the family.

 The PHA may make all utility reimbursement payments to qualifying families on a monthly basis or may make quarterly payments when the monthly reimbursement amount is \$15.00 or less.
-Reimbursements must be made once every calendar-year quarter, either prospectively or retroactively, and must be prorated if the family leaves the program in advance of its next quarterly reimbursement.
+Reimbursements must be made once per calendar-year quarter, either prospectively or retroactively, and must be prorated if the family leaves the program in advance of its next quarterly reimbursement.
 The PHA must also adopt hardship policies for families for whom receiving quarterly reimbursement would create a financial hardship.
 The PHA must issue reimbursements that exceed \$15.00 per month on a monthly basis.